nicolasmondain/http-status/README.md

 ```

+#### Determine the exact status of the HTTP response

-Each of these methods must be called with one parameter.
+Each of these methods must be called with 1 parameter.
 This parameter can be the status (number) or the statusText (string) of the analyzed HTTP response, or the HTTP response itself.
 They return a boolean.

-These methods allow you to check the exact status of an HTTP response.
+These methods allow you to check the exact status of the HTTP response.

 * isContinue
 * isSwitchingProtocol